Skip to content

 Understanding Conto's Readiness Score

 When you import your General Ledger, Conto calculates a readiness score that predicts how well it can auto-match bank statement transactions to your GL data.
-This document explains how the score works and what it tells you about your data quality.
+The score reflects data quality for matching purposes—not your accounting practices.

 LevelBadgeAuto-MatchWhat to Expect